Innovations at the Curb

 Cities are continually testing and piloting new technologies to more actively and dynamically manage the curb.
 These innovations are driven by an ever shifting demand profile at the curb along with a renewed emphasis on equity, sustainability, and access.
 Listen to the likes of Miami, Las Vegas, Minneapolis, and Columbus on how they are moving the industry forward with these innovative curb management solutions.

-Robert Ferrin, CAPP, Parking & Mobility Practice Leader, Kimley-Horn
+Robert Ferrin, CAPP, Senior Project Manager, Kimley-Horn

 Robert Ferrin, CAPP, recently joined the Kimley-Horn team to help lead their Parking & Mobility practice nationally.
 Robert most recently led the award winning Parking Services team in Columbus, OH and has held various parking leadership roles with the City and County of Denver and City of Aurora, CO.
 Robert serves on the IPMI board and is a graduate of the University of North Carolina at Charlotte, where he earned a Bachelor and Master of Geography degrees.

 Alejandra “Alex” Argudin, CAPP, CEO, Miami Parking Authority